FreedomBen/slackbot_frd/README.md

 All of your bot's actions (such as listening for and responding to events) will be taken through this object.
 The most common thing you'll want to do is listen for an incoming chat message:

-    slack_connection.on_message(:any, :any) do |user:, channel:, message:|

-or more simply (these are equivalent)

     slack_connection.on_message do |user:, channel:, message:|

-The two arguments you see passed (user: :any, channel: :any) are ways to filter which messages trigger this callback.
-The first argument is for user, and the second is for channel.
+You can also pass two arguments (user:, channel:) to filter which messages trigger this callback.
 For example, if you only wanted to respond to messages from user "Derek," and only in channel #games,  it would be:

     slack_connection.on_message(user: 'derek', channel: 'games') do |user:, channel:, message:, timestamp:|

+You can also pass the symbol `:any` to match any user or any channel.

 The arguments passed to your block are the 'user' (The user's username), the 'channel', (the channel name without the leading #), and the 'message', (the text of the message).
 If the message was posted by a bot, then 'user' will equal `:bot`.